-The Company's objective for 2021 is to continue focusing on improved operations, equipment utilization, and technological advancements to benefit and enhance the Company's performance.
-The Company has seen a strong start to 2021 within the construction industry and expects to continue to see this impact in the quarterly results.
+The Company's objective for 2022 is to continue focusing on improved operations, equipment utilization, and technological advancements to benefit and enhance the Company's performance.
+The Company has continued to see and experience a strong construction industry in 2022.

-On a pro-forma basis, taking seasonality into account, management believes focused marketing activities, the addition of new product lines, leveling of raw material costs, and the focus on improving costs, should enable these targets to be achievable, but that will depend on the ongoing significant fluctuations in lumber pricing, material shortages, and any lasting impacts of the COVID-19 pandemic.
+On a pro-forma basis, taking seasonality into account, management believes focused marketing activities, the continued expansion of new product lines, leveling of raw material costs, and continued focus on improving costs, should enable these targets to be achievable, but that will depend on the ongoing significant fluctuations in lumber pricing, material shortages, and any lasting impacts of the COVID-19 pandemic.

 The Company continues to assess M&A opportunities that fit with the Company's goals and strategies.
-This has been bolstered by the new financing and credit partnership with TD Canada Trust giving the Company access to more funding for acquisitive growth.
+This has been bolstered by the Company's internal cash generation from 2021 and its financing and credit partnership with TD Canada Trust giving the Company access to more funding for acquisitive growth.
+The